ccxt/ccxt/wiki/Manual.md

         PO: true,
         GTD: false
       },
-      hedged: undefined,          // if `hedged` param is supported (true, false)
+      hedged: false,              // if `hedged` param is supported (true, false)
+      leverage: false,            // if `leverage` param is supported (true, false)
       selfTradePrevention: true,  // if `selfTradePrevention` param is supported (true, false)
       trailing: true,             // if trailing order is supported
-      twap: false,                // if twap order is supported
       iceberg: true,              // if iceberg order is supported
-      oco: false                  // if One-Cancels-the-Other order is supported },
+      marketBuyByCost: true,      // if creating market buy order is possible with `cost` param
+      marketBuyRequiresPrice: true,// if creating market buy order (if 'cost' not used) requires `price` param to be set },
+    createOrders: {
-    createOrders: undefined,      // if batch order creation is supported
+        'max': 50,              // if batch order creation is supported },
     fetchMyTrades: {
       limit: 1000,              // max limit per call
       daysBack: undefined,      // max historical period that can be accessed